gwebb17/CSharpAlgoPractice/README.md

 # CSharpAlgoPractice
-Collection of methods to practice C# logic, math, type conversion, etc.
+Collection of methods to finish coding challenges in C#.
+Challenges increase in difficulty as the method # increases.